 Surgical and other procedures

 - Surgery.
-In some cases, a surgeon may need to use pins, plates or screws to maintain proper position of your bones during healing.
+In some cases, an orthopedic surgeon may need to use pins, plates or screws to maintain proper position of your bones during healing.
 These materials may be removed after the fracture has healed if they are prominent or painful.

 These basic sports and safety tips may help prevent a broken ankle or broken foot: